 Warming up your voice and body is extremely important before you start singing.
 But not just for performances.
 You should be warming up a bit at the beginning of every practice session you do.

-We have an article on vocal warm ups if you need some guidance here.
+We have an article on warming up your vocals if you need some guidance here.

 In addition to warming up your voice, your body needs to be relaxed to really sing at it’s full potential.